 To do that, we aim to enable our research strategy, which is to trace and understand public debates by alternating between distant reading and close reading, across textual and AV-datasets.
 AVResearcherXL is primarily developed as a distant reading tool with a focus on media representation research.
 By enriching the AVResearcherXL recipe with additional CLARIAH components we will make it suitable for alternating cross-media forms of distant and close reading.
 This will significantly improve the employability of AVRearcherXL for humanities researchers.

-Sound and Vision supervises the Media Suite research and gathers new user requirements for the Media Suite.
+Sound & Vision supervises the Media Suite research and gathers new user requirements for the Media Suite.

 This project is a CLARIAH Research Pilot financed by NWO.

-Utrecht University, Freudenthal Institute, KB National Library of the Netherlands, Sound and Vision
+Utrecht University, Freudenthal Institute, KB National Library of the Netherlands, Sound & Vision